-- Simplifying service frequencies between downtown Santa Cruz and UCSC - Improving speed for more riders in the Watsonville Cabrillo corridor - Consolidating routes to simplify service in Santa Cruz and Mid-County - Create Transit Emphasis Corridors where service frequencies are at least every 15minutes during peak times and capital enhancements can be prioritized
+- Simplify service frequencies between downtown Santa Cruz and the University of California, Santa Cruz (UCSC). - Improve route speed for more riders in the Watsonville-Cabrillo corridor. - Consolidate routes to simplify service in Santa Cruz and Mid-County. - Create Transit-Emphasis Corridors where service frequencies are at least every 15minutes during peak times and capital enhancements can be prioritized.